briandowns/libmap/README.md

 # libmap

-libmap is a simple library to proide a map implementation.
-They keys and values are of type `void*` so we have some freedom.
-This implementaiton isn't concerned with item ordering which has the benefit of allowing us to left shift easier not to leave any holes.
+libmap is a very simple library to provide a map implementation in c.
+They keys and values are of type `void*` so we have some freedom to include any keys and values.
+This implementaiton isn't concerned with item ordering and has the benefit of allowing us to left shift easier to not leave any holes.

+I call this simple because the data structure consists of the size of the map and 2 pointers to arrays of void pointers.
+Once a key is stored, the value is stored at the same index in the values array.
+This gives us the ability to find the key and know where the value is.

 ## Examples